tmesposito/alicesaur/README.md

 Next, it will output an intermediate product named `unified_[targetName]_[obsDate]_stis_axc_[obsMode]_rdi_a1.fits` containing the unified (summed over CRSPLITs) images aligned to a common star center.
 Following that will be a cube of the individual PSF-subtracted images named `psfcube_[targetName]_[obsDate]_stis_axc_[obsMode]_rdi_a1.fits`.
 Finally, the final image products will be output.

-**_NOTE:_** The Pipeline class currently looks for an `info.json` file just above the directory containing the input FITS files.
-That file contains the basic reduction parameters, like filtering choices and PSF-subtraction optimization region definitions.
-This file is optional and the pipeline will run without one, but it will use default values for those reduction parameters which may not be optimal for every data set.
+**_NOTE:_** The Pipeline class looks for an `info.json` file in the top data directory; e.g., `~/path/to/data/directory/hd129590_20200413_stis/` in the example above.
+That file contains the basic reduction parameters for that data set, like masking, filtering choices, and PSF-subtraction optimization region definitions.
+This file is optional and the pipeline will run without one, but doing so will use default values for those reduction parameters which may not be optimal for every data set.
 In the meantime, here is a basic template if you want to try a reduction, with parameters for one Bar10 dataset and one WedgeB1.0 dataset for the same target (HD 115600).

 ```
 {